 Local Rule 3016-1.
+Chapter 11 Plans.

-Injunctions Under Plans.
-If a proponent of a plan seeks to impose an injunction of the type referenced in FED.
+- (a) If a proponent of a plan seeks to impose an injunction of the type referenced in FED.
 R. BANKR.
-P. 3016(c), the proponent must orally notify the court at the disclosure statement hearing of the proponent's intent to seek the injunctive relief.
+P. 3016(c), the proponent must orally notify the court at the disclosure statement hearing of the proponent's intent to seek the injunctive relief. - (b) In chapter 11 cases in which a debtor is an individual, the form of the chapter 11 plan must either - (1) Be in the form as published on the Court's website and state in the title of the Plan that the Plan is a "Uniform Individual Chapter 11 Plan"; or - (2) State in the title of the Plan that the Plan is a "Non-Uniform Individual Chapter 11 Plan."